griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 **Goals:**

 - Familiarize yourself with HISAT2 alignment options
-- Perform alignments
+- Perform alignments using the trimmed version of the raw data above
 - Obtain alignment summary
 - Convert your alignment into compressed bam format

-A useful option to add to the end of your commands is `2>`, which redirects the stdout from any command into a specific file.
-This can be used to redirect your stdout into a summary file, and can be used as follows: `My_alignment_script 2> alignment_metrics.txt`.
-The advantage of this is being able to view the alignment metrics later on.

 To create HISAT2 alignment commands for all of the six samples and run alignments: